amunategui/amunategui.github.io/_posts/2016-07-20-all-hacker-news.md

 <BR><BR> Click `Open` and you will connect to your instance. <BR><BR>
 **Mac/Linux Users**

-In the AWS web console window, select your instance (checkbox on left of description) and click the ‘Connect’ button and copy the example line.
+In the AWS web console window, select your instance (check-box on left of description) and click the ‘Connect’ button and copy the example line.
 Copy the example line: